IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 """"""""""""""""

 One of the main parts of this code is the definition of a new class inheriting from the matplotlib :guilabel:`FigureCanvas` class.
-In this case we label our class as **PlotCanvas**.
+In this case, we label our class as **PlotCanvas**.

 This class defines the plot frame (canvas) and functions related to it.